borango/borango.github.io/Maru-Renewables/index.md

 5. More generally, on board of Maru there are 2 circuits for collecting solar energy into a 12 Volt system and into a 48 Volt system.
 With 48 Volt I can operate an inverter (230 V) and from that an induction stove, then put an old-school pot with water on that stove.
 From 12 Volt I can run the *Fusion* solar oven, which also features an electric heating element (besides collecting solar heat directly, such as the *Go*).

-6. Now let's see how Maru's crew can cook with the help of Wind energy.
+6. Now let's see how Maru's crew can fry something in the pan, with the help of Wind energy.
 The solution is similar to question 2.
-Instead of the engine we are running the induction stove.
+Instead of the engine we are running the induction stove. _Try pressing the buttons **2** and **6** in sequence._

-7. Finally, if soup is good enough then we also have the option of boiling water from a 12 Volt device, such as the *Fusion* stove.
+7. Finally, if soup is good enough then we also have the option of boiling water from a 12 Volt device, such as the *Fusion* stove. _Try pressing the buttons **6** and **7** in sequence._

 Note that you can also click in the diagram and explore all chains of cause and effect yourself!